garciart/network-automation/exercises/README.md

 *Mar  1 00:00:05.239: %PCMCIAFS-5-DIBERR: PCMCIA disk 0 is formatted from a different router or PC.
 A format in this router is required before an image can be booted from this device
 ```

-This entry tells you that the router's default file system is not formatted, which means that you will be unable to save files on the device.
+This entry tells you that the device's default file system is not formatted, which means that you will be unable to save files on the device.
 While it is unusual for a new device to ship without a formatted default file system, it can occur, and you may also have to format replacement drives and cards.

 Earlier, you looked up the name of the default file system (i.e., ```flash```).
-Format the drive, using the following command, and press <kbd>Enter</kbd> when asked to ```confirm```:
+Format the drive, using the following command, and press <kbd>Enter</kbd> each time you are asked to ```confirm```:

 ```
 format flash: